Mirza-Glitch/markitdown-js/README.md

 ## 🛠 Support

-If you find a bug or need help, feel free to [open an issue](https://github.com/Mirza-Glitch/migodb/issues).
+If you find a bug or need help, feel free to [open an issue](https://github.com/Mirza-Glitch/markitdown-js/issues).

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Mirza-Glitch/markitdown-js/blob/main/LICENSE) file for details.

-## 🎉 Acknowledgments
+## 🎉 Acknowledgment

 Originally inspired by [microsft/markitdown](https://github.com/microsoft/markitdown).